What is Cyber Liability Insurance? Is It Worth It?

 What Does Cyber Insurance Not Cover?

-The good news is that the list of cyber events that are covered is long.
-The list of things not covered is short and, frankly, reasonable.
+The good news is that a long list of cyber events is covered.
 Here are some typical liability exclusions:

-The FBI www.fbi.gov has reported a 400% increase in cyberattacks on small to midsized businesses since the start of the pandemic.
+The FBI has reported a 400% increase in cyberattacks on small and midsized businesses since the pandemic.
 The best insurance against a cyberattack is never to have one.
-If you have not yet fallen victim to a cybercrime, you should act now to take the necessary steps to protect your data.
-You might be using some protective measures already.
-But as cybercrime is on the rise and your business grows and adds more devices such as smart controls, wireless access and remote access, your network surface attack area for hackers grows, too.
-It is essential to hire experts to provide a Cyber Risk Analysis of all of your systems and networks.
+If you haven’t yet fallen victim to a cybercrime, you should act now to take the necessary steps to protect your data.
+You might be using some protective measures already, but as cybercrime rises and your business grows, your network surface attack area for hackers grows, too.
+It is essential to hire experts to provide a cyber risk analysis of all your systems and networks.